inmanta/inmanta-core/docs/lsm/partial_compiles/partial_compiles.rst

 3. Service instances and groups can depend on shared resources, that are identical for all service instances and groups.
 4. Any combination of the above
+5. For other scenarios, :ref:`custom partitioning logic is required<custom_partitioning>`

 How it works for unrelated services
 ---------------------------------------